Adult Detox Recovery Program

 Adult Detox: What You and Your Family Should Know

-The Detox Recovery Program at Baptist Health Corbin provides medically managed and monitored detoxification services for adults.
+The Detox Recovery Unit at Baptist Health Corbin provides medically managed and monitored detoxification services for adults.
 The detox process usually lasts 3-10 days depending on the substance(s) used, how heavily they were used, how long they have been used, as well as the mental and physical health status of the patient.

 Detox Admission Process